KarolDuracz/Machine-Learning/4 - micrograd exercises/README.md

 <br /><br />
 In both cases the losses are the same.
 There are some differences in prediction because pytorch has grad.zero_ and the manual implementation does not reset the values ​​for dw, db, dz, therefore the value of "p" in prediction may be different than at the beginning of the training loop, which is not the case in the pytorch implementation.
 But this is a small detail.
 <br /><br />
 Tiny fake flower dataset - these are simply 4 examples with 2 features each, and described classes 0 and 1.
-That's all for now.
+That's all for now. <b>The goal was to make something small enough that it could be easily developed and easy to understand basic calculations.</b>
 <br /><br />
 // 29.04.2026